Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B

-{\bf Acknowledgements} We thank Mike Moss, Brendan O'Connor, Eric Burns and Pawan Kumar for helpful discussions.
-PB's work was funded by a grant (no. 2020747) from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel and by a grant (no. 1649/23) from the Israel Science Foundation.
+We thank Mike Moss, Brendan O'Connor, Eric Burns and Pawan Kumar for helpful discussions.
+PB's work was funded by grants (no. 2020747, 2024788) from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel and by a grant (no. 1649/23) from the Israel Science Foundation.